 Stanna Michelle Slater (born Jeffery Slater) became a licensed Arizona attorney in 1989.

-Stanna was recognized in 2016 by the City of Scottsdale as a Diversity Champion and by Arizona Foothills Magazine as one of the Women Who Move the Valley.
+In 2016, Stanna was recognized by the City of Scottsdale as a Diversity Champion and by Arizona Foothills Magazine as one of the Women Who Move the Valley.

-Slater earned the Juris Doctor degree in 1989 from the University of Denver College of Law.
+Stanna earned the Juris Doctor degree in 1989 from the University of Denver College of Law.